TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Related Works

 \subsection{Step Anticipation}

+Step anticipation is the process of predicting the next action in a procedural sequence before it occurs.
-Conversely, step anticipation predicts upcoming actions in a sequence, which is important for real-time AI decision-making. \cite{Abdelsalam_2023_gepsan} generates multiple possible natural language outcomes, leveraging pretraining on a text corpus to handle the variability in future actions. \cite{mascaro2023intention} employs a two-level hierarchical approach, integrating both high-level human intentions and low-level action sequences, improving action anticipation in the long term.
-The pipeline consists of two models: the first extracts intentions and classifies actions, and the second generates future actions, conditioning human intentions to narrow down the uncertainty set of future actions.

-Furthermore, the framework presented in \cite{self_regulated} addresses future activity anticipation in egocentric videos by employing a contrastive loss to emphasize novel information and a dynamic reweighting mechanism that prioritizes informative past content.
+\cite{Abdelsalam_2023_gepsan} generates multiple possible natural language outcomes, leveraging pretraining on a text corpus to deal with the variability in future actions. \cite{mascaro2023intention} employs a two-level hierarchical approach, integrating both high-level human intentions and low-level action sequences, improving action anticipation in the long term.
+The pipeline consists of two models: the first one extracts intentions and classifies actions while the second one generates future actions, conditioning human intentions to narrow down the uncertainty set of future actions.
+The framework presented in \cite{self_regulated} addresses future activity anticipation in egocentric videos by employing a contrastive loss to emphasize novel information and a dynamic reweighting mechanism that prioritizes informative past content.
 This approach improves video representation, leading to more accurate predictions of future activities.

-While we adopt a similar dual-branch architecture as in PREGO ~\cite{Flaborea_2024_CVPR}.
-However, we omit symbolic reasoning, instead leveraging the actual semantic labels to harness the reasoning capabilities of LLMs through an Automatic Chain of Thought.
+Similar to AntGPT~\cite{Zhao2023AntGPTCL}, we leverage video frames to anticipate future actions using an LLM enhanced with Automatic Chain of Thought.
+However, while previous approaches, such as AntGPT, require predefined segmentation of a long video into ordered, annotated short segments with corresponding action labels, our online setting processes each frame independently without prior segmentation.

-\subsection{Reasoning tasks with Large Language Models}
+\subsection{Reasoning Tasks with Large Language Models}

 Large Language Models (LLMs), trained on vast datasets and equipped with numerous parameters, exhibit advanced capabilities beyond those of earlier language models~\cite{Wei2022EmergentAO}.
 They have demonstrated exceptional performance in both natural language processing tasks~\cite{touvron2023llama} and non-language tasks~\cite{brooks2023instructpix2pix, Wei2022EmergentAO, gupta2023visual}.
 The next-token prediction mechanism of LLMs closely parallels our action anticipation framework, as both aim to predict future outcomes based on accumulated data.